alexeyfv/blog/_posts/2023/02/2023-02-25-ef-inheritance.md

 ## `TPH` vs `TPH with JSON`

-I was wondered that `TPH with JSON` shows better performance that `TPH`.
-To determine the reason of this I created another benchmark.
-This benchmark [has](https://github.com/alexeyfv/ef-inheritance/tree/master/src/Demo/Contexts) instances of `DbContext` with entities that have 3, 5, 8, 13 and 21 properties for each type of mapping strategy (10 in total).
+I was curious why `TPH with JSON` shows better performance that `TPH`, so I another benchmark.
+This benchmark [uses](https://github.com/alexeyfv/ef-inheritance/tree/master/src/Demo/Contexts) instances of `DbContext` with entities that have 3, 5, 8, 13 and 21 properties for each type of mapping strategy (10 in total).

-As we can see from figure 3 and 4, `TPH with JSON` strategy has almost the same inserting time, when `TPH` execution time increases with the number of properties as well as the number of entities.
+As we can see from figure 3 and 4, `TPH with JSON` strategy has almost the same insertion time, while the `TPH` execution time increases with both the number of properties and the number of entities.

 <div class="glide">
   <div class="glide__track" data-glide-el="track">